apache/nuttx/configs/max32660-evsys/README.txt

     pin configuration, ICC, and UART.
 Additional untested drivers are complete and ready for testing:  DMA, GPIO interrupts, RTC, WDT.
 The following drivers are not implemented: I2C, SPI, I2S.
+  2018-11-27:  I received the MAX32660-EVSYS today and made a little debug
+    progress.
+Added a run-from-SRAM configuration to keep from locking up the board on bad configurations.
+The rest of the bring-up will use this SRAM configuration.

+    Some successby the end of the day:

+      ACFH

+      NuttShell (NSH) NuttX-7.27
+      nsh>

+    Still lots to do though.
+There is TX interrupt problem so it doesn't look this good in real life.
+Probably due to TX FIFO level interrupt issues.
+I comes up with 'NuttShell'  then stops.
+I hit enter and " (NSH) NuttX" comes out etc.  So it looks like Rx input is driving the Tx output.

 Serial Console
 ==============